usnistgov/ndn-dpdk/docs/Docker.md

 ```

 You can access NDN-DPDK GraphQL endpoint on port 3030 of the container IP address.
+It is not recommended to publish this port to the host machine, because the GraphQL service does not have authentication.

 To use the `ndndpdk-ctrl` command line tool, create an alias: